Smallsan/fenex/README.md

-# Fenix Chess Library (Unfinished)
+# Fenx Chess Library (Unfinished)

-Fenix is a Rust library for handling chess game logic.
+Fenx is a Rust library for handling chess game logic.
 It provides support for parsing Forsyth-Edwards Notation (FEN) strings, handling chess moves in algebraic notation, and more.

 ## Features